Initial brand differentiation concepts don’t always succeed… try and try again

 The strategic lifecycle

 The strategic lifecycle represents three stages of strategic maturity which all companies need to pass through if they wish to develop clear propositions which dominate their markets.
-This is especially true for F&B brands, who have to deal with the dual markets of retailers and consumers.
+This is especially true for F&B brands, which have to deal with the dual markets of retailers and consumers.
 The vast majority, not being aware of the stages, never leave the first – and remain reactive (sometimes very successfully, it must be said) throughout their entire existence.

 Here is a brief description of the three stages: